Capital City: Valletta

 Gzira is close to the capital and offers picturesque views.
 Living there can give you the best of both worlds.
 You can work in Valletta and live in Gzira.
 The two are only a short bus ride from one another.
 However, if you’re in the IT or Gaming sphere, Gzira is the city where the iGaming industry is booming and there are plenty of work opportunities.

-To become a permanent resident of Malta, you need to go to the capital Valletta and submit an application to the Department for Citizenship and Expatriates Affairs.
-While the application may be sent by post or submitted by someone else instead of you, the pick up of the documents must be done by you only.
+To become a permanent resident of Malta, you’ll need to head to the capital, Valletta, and submit an application to the Department for Citizenship and Expatriates Affairs.
+While you can send in your application by post or have someone else submit it for you, you’ll need to pick up the documents yourself.

-There are three types of residency in Mata: Ordinary, Permanent and from 2013 – The Malta Global Residency Programme.
-The main difference between the three is how much tax you pay as a resident.
+There are three types of residency in Malta: Ordinary, Permanent, and, since 2013, the Malta Global Residency Programme.
+The main difference between them is the amount of tax you’ll pay as a resident.

-The Ordinary residency is for people who are moving from the country within the EU and EEA.
-Taxation here can be between 0% to 35% of your income based on how much you earn and your marital status.
-This residency must be renewed every five years, unlike the Permanent one.
+Ordinary Residency is for people moving from countries within the EU and EEA.
+Tax rates here range from 0% to 35% of your income, depending on how much you earn and your marital status.
+You’ll need to renew this residency every five years, unlike a Permanent Residency.

-The Permanent residency is mainly for people who are moving from countries outside of the EU and EEA.
-People with a residency from EU and EEA countries can still apply for this type of residency but it should be done after a consultation with a lawyer.
+Permanent Residency is mainly for people moving from countries outside the EU and EEA.
+If you’re from an EU or EEA country, you can still apply for Permanent Residency, but it’s best to consult with a lawyer first.

-And The Malta Global Residency Programme is for people outside of the EEA and EU only.
-The programme offers special taxation.
-However, to apply for this programme, you need to meet specific criteria.
-Buying or renting a property in Malta or Gozo is one, and paying an annual tax liability on your foreign income is another.
+The Malta Global Residency Programme is for people outside the EEA and EU only.
+This programme offers special tax benefits.
+To apply, you’ll need to meet certain criteria, such as buying or renting property in Malta or Gozo and paying an annual tax liability on your foreign income.

 Check this article and find out more about the residency requirements in Malta.